New to Ashtanga

-Everyone is welcome at our introductory classes, whether you are a complete beginner or have experience in other forms of yoga.
-If you have not practiced for some time, they make an ideal refresher course.
+Everyone is welcome at our introductory and stretch classes, whether you are a complete beginner or have experience in other forms of yoga.
+If you have not practiced for some time, our introductory series makes an ideal refresher course.

 Suitable for anyone willing to learn, including absolute beginners.
 No yoga experience necessary.
 You will build stamina and flexibility through learning the standing postures of the Primary series.